apache/doris-website/docs/separation-of-storage-and-compute/file-cache.md

 ALTER TABLE customer set ("file_cache_ttl_seconds"="3000");
 ```

+:::info

-:::note There is a certain delay before the modified TTL value takes effect.
+There is a certain delay before the modified TTL value takes effect.

 For tables that are not set with a TTL strategy upon creation, users can still modify their TTL properties by executing the ALTER statement.